List of Christian denominations: Church of the East

-The Church of the East split from the Roman-recognized state church of Rome during the Sasanian Period.
-It is also called the Nestorian Church or the Church of Persia.
+During the Sasanian Period, a schism occurred between the Church of the East and the Roman-recognized state church of Rome.
+This church is also called the Nestorian Church or the Church of Persia.
 Declaring itself separate from the state church in 424–427, liturgically, it adhered to the East Syriac Rite.
-Theologically, it adopted the dyophysite doctrine of Nestorianism, which emphasizes the separateness of the divine and human natures of Jesus, and addresses Mary as Christotokos instead of Theotokos; the Church of the East also largely practiced aniconism.
+Theologically, it adopted the dyophysite doctrine of Nestorianism, which emphasizes the separateness of the divine and human natures of Jesus, and addresses Mary as Christotokos instead of Theotokos; the Church of the East also largely practiced aniconism, especially after Islamic conquests.
 Adhered to by groups such as the Keraites and Naimans (see Christianity among the Mongols), the Church of the East had a prominent presence in Inner Asia between the 11th and 14th centuries, but by the 15th century was largely confined to the Eastern Aramaic-speaking Assyrian communities of northern Mesopotamia, in and around the rough triangle formed by Mosul and Lakes Van and Urmia—the same general region where the Church of the East had first emerged between the 1st and 3rd centuries.

 Its patriarchal lines divided in a tumultuous period from the 16th-19th century, finally consolidated into the Eastern Catholic Chaldean Church (in full communion with the Pope of Rome), and the Assyrian Church of the East.
-Other minor, modern related splinter groups include the Ancient Church of the East (split 1968 due of rejecting some changes made by Patriarch Shimun XXI Eshai) and the Chaldean Syrian Church.
+Other minor, modern related splinter groups include the Ancient Church of the East (split 1968 due to rejecting some changes made by Patriarch Shimun XXI Eshai) and the Chaldean Syrian Church.
 In 1995 the Chaldean Syrian Church reunified with the Assyrian Church of the East as an archbishopric.
 The Chaldean Syrian Church is headquartered in Thrissur, India.
-Together, the Assyrian, Ancient, Chaldean Syrian and Chaldean Catholic Church comprised over 1.6 million in 2018.
+Together, the Assyrian, Ancient, Chaldean Syrian and Chaldean Catholic Church comprised about 1,120,000 members as of 2025.
+The three churches, among others, are part of Syriac Christianity.